 If you’re already generating paid traffic…

 Alright, what if you’re already generating high quality, high-intent traffic to your site using PPC?
-When you buy website traffic and run paid campaigns it’s a great way of getting more conversions and sales in the short-run, they’re not sustainable in the long run.
+When you buy website traffic and run paid campaigns it’s a great way of getting more conversions and sales in the short-run, however are they sustainable in the long run?

 Here’s the unfortunate truth: as more business owners start advertising on Google AdWords, this drives the cost of your campaigns up, and you’ll have to keep increasing your ad budget just to get the same results.